rivt-info/rivtinfo.github.io/rivt.md

 number or order.
 The first line of each function is a label followed by section parameters.
 Each function defines a new section with the label as the title.
-The labels may be converted into editing references that do not start a new sectiojn by prepending a double hyphen --.
+The labels may be converted into editing references that do not start a new section by prepending a double hyphen.

 File format conventions follow the Python formatter pep8, and linter ruff.
 Method names start in column one.
 All other lines must be indented 4 spaces to